I'm a cat lover to the max! I have helped rescue and re-home over 100 cats. My family cats fill my heart with joy every day.

 In the photo below, you can see, in the center of the photo, a tapeworm on cat feces that has pulled itself short and very small to about the size of a grain of cat litter.

-It's very easy to miss seeing the worms, unless you look very closely.
+It's very easy to miss seeing the worms unless you look very closely.
 Sometimes, you will also see them moving.

-Tapeworms are Sometimes Hard to See
+Tapeworms Are Sometimes Hard to See

 It's sometimes hard to see tapeworms on fecal matter after a kitty uses the litter box.
-Worms are small, and hard to distinguish from litter unless you're looking very closely.
+Worms are small and hard to distinguish from litter unless you're looking very closely.

 One method for inspecting fecal matter is to carefully scoop out the fecal matter before the kitty covers it up.
-Try not to get any more litter stuck to it than is already there.
+Try not to get any more litter stuck to it than what is already there.
 Place fecal matter on a paper towel for closer inspection.